shannonwells/RFCs/delegation.md

 ### dApp Developer pays for existential deposit

-One alternative to allow for account creation at no cost to the End User was the dApp developer MSA sends an existential deposit to the account to create it.
+One alternative to allow for account creation at no cost to the end user was the dApp developer MSA sends an existential deposit to the account to create it.
 We decided against this option for a number of reasons.

 1. It could create a potential for abuse and token loss by those creating numerous fake accounts and then removing the dApp Public Key as a Provider.
 2. The chain already supports the ability not to require an existential deposit, and felt this to be a better option in this case.

-### End user pays to send messages, with no possibility of delegating
+### MSA pays to send messages, with no possibility of delegating

-An alternative for delegating messaging capabilities was to have each End User pay for their own messages.
+An alternative for delegating messaging capabilities was to have each MSA pay for their own messages.
 This was ruled out as the sole solution because:

 1. The average person can't or won't pay to use social media.
 See reasons above for existential deposit.
-2. Making End Users pay to send messages would require people to sign transactions every time they make any updates — all posts, all reactions, all replies, all profile changes, all follows/unfollows, etc. Having to do this would be too annoying for the End User.
+2. Making end users pay to send messages would require people to sign transactions every time they make any updates — all posts, all reactions, all replies, all profile changes, all follows/unfollows, etc. This would create much friction and annoyance, likely resulting in loss of users.

-This design still includes some direct pay endpoints, so even if an End User did not want to trust a Provider, they could still pay for all of their messages, assuming they have some way of obtaining FRQCY token.
+The proposed design includes direct pay endpoints, so even if an MSA did not want to trust a Provider, they could still pay for all of their messages, assuming they have some way of obtaining FRQCY token.

 ### Permissioned delegation is an industry standard